 TexShare Cards are provided by your local public or academic library.
-Use Find-A-Library to see if your library participates in the TexShare Card program and to see the eligibility requirements.
+Use Find-A-Library to see if your library participates in the TexShare Card program.
+For eligibility requirements, please contact your library directly.

 2. Use Your TexShare Card

-Each library also sets its own lending policies for visiting TexShare Card users.
-Before you visit another library, use Find-A-Library to view its specific policies and restrictions.
+Each library sets its own lending policies for visiting TexShare Card users.
 Many libraries restrict the type or number of materials that a visiting TexShare Card user may borrow.
 Others impose a minimum age requirement.
 Typically, libraries do not permit TexShare Card holders to download ebooks or eAudiobooks.
 Fines for late returns or lost materials apply to TexShare Card borrowers.

 The first time you visit a library to use your TexShare Card, be sure to bring a photo ID, your library card from your home library, and your TexShare Card.
 You’ll be asked to complete a registration form in order to activate your borrowing privileges at that library.

 You have responsibilities as a TexShare Card holder.
 The reverse sign of the Card has an agreement you must sign and follow.